dmorse/pscfpp/README.md

   - Efficient Anderson-mixing SCFT iteration algorithms

-  - Efficient SCFT calculations for sequences of parameter choices along a path through parameter space (parameter "sweeps")
+  - Parameter "sweeps": Continuation algorithms for sequences of SCFT calculations with different parameters along a 1D path through parameter space.

 Features for SCFT or PS-FTS for periodic systems (pscf_pc and pscf_pg):

-  - Accurate pseudo-spectral solution of the modified diffusion equation based on either a continuous chain model or a discrete bead-spring model.
+  - Pseudo-spectral solution of the modified diffusion equation

+  - Choice of a continuous chain or a discrete bead-spring model for polymer conformations.

   - Periodic boundary conditions with 1, 2 or 3 dimensional periodicity

   - Unit cells with any possible 2D and 3D Bravais lattice system (e.g.,
     cubic, orthorhombic, monoclinic, etc.)

-  - A companion Matlab package
+  - A companion Matlab package for visualization of periodic structures:
     [Polymer Visual](<https://github.com/kdorfmanUMN/polymer_visual/>)
-    for visualization of periodic structures

 Features for SCFT on periodic systems (pscf_pc and pscf_pg):